i-dot-ai/parliament-mcp/README.md

 1. **Fetch** from Parliamentary APIs (Hansard API, Parliamentary Questions API)
 2. **Transform** into structured models with computed fields
 3. **Embed** using Azure OpenAI for semantic search
-4. **Index** into Elasticsearch with proper mappings
+4. **Index** into Qdrant with proper vector configurations

 Data is loaded automatically from official Parliamentary APIs - no manual document creation needed.

 ### Daily Data Ingestion

-To keep the data in Elasticsearch up-to-date, a daily ingestion mechanism is provided.
+To keep the data in Qdrant up-to-date, a daily ingestion mechanism is provided.
 This loads the last two days of data from both `hansard` and `parliamentary-questions` sources.

 To run the daily ingestion manually: